osohq/oso/new-docs/content/any/learn/policies/basics.md

 # Rule basics

 Policies are made up of [rules](polar-syntax#rules).
-Each rule defines a statement that is either true or false. oso answers queries by evaluating rules that match the query name and parameters.
+Each rule defines a statement that is either true or false.
+Oso answers queries by evaluating rules that match the query name and parameters.
 Let’s take a basic [allow rule](glossary#allow-rules) as an example: